Projects in Analysis Workspace allow you to view business-critical analyses that can be shared with stakeholders inside or outside your organization.

 A set of standard reports is available by default.
 In addition, your organization might have created custom reports for you to choose from.

-For more information, see “Navigate the Reports tab” in Adobe Analytics landing page.
+For more information about reports, see “Navigate the Reports tab” in Adobe Analytics landing page.

 Next, you need to add panels, visualizations, and components to your project.
 First, add panels to your project in Analysis Workspace, as described in Add panels to the project.
 You can then add visualizations to any panels.
 Finally, you can add components to any panels or visualizations.